 Now, what if you’re having trouble keeping your produce fresh once you get it in the fridge?
 The Vejibag reusable vegetable preservation bag is more than just a reusable bag for transporting your veggies home from the store.
 Wet it, and it keeps your greens crisp, your carrots crunchy, and your herbs perky for longer than they ever would in a plastic bag.

 Did your Grandma have one of those cheerful nylon scrubbers always sitting happily inside of its froggy holder on the side of her sink, too?
-The simple nylon scrubber has been a staple in many kitchens for years, but eco-friendly alternatives are ready to take its place.
+While simple nylon scrubbers have been a staple in many kitchens for years, eco-friendly alternatives are ready to take their place.

-From simple solutions like scouring pads made from walnut shells or coconut fiber scrub pads to Lola brand’s elegant, long-handled bamboo brush with natural bristles, the options for plastic-free scrubbing are endless.
+From simple solutions like scrubber sponges made with walnut shells or 100% coconut fiber scrub pads to bamboo dish brushes with natural bristles, the options for plastic-free scrubbing are endless.
 Such options reduce the waste of petroleum-based plastic manufacturing, and due to their natural materials, many of these options can be composted after they wear out.